amandalin047/cognitive-science-language/README.md

   drink-3SG    DET    painter    tea\
   **The painter drinks tea**

-- _Tá    an   foirgneamh  glas    ar   thaobh   na     láimhe   clé    den   fhoirgneamh   bán._\
+- _Tá    an   foirgneamh  glas  díreach  ar   thaobh   na     láimhe   clé    den   fhoirgneamh   bán._\
-  AFF    DET  building    green   on    side    DET    hand     left    of    building     white\
+  AFF    DET  building    green  just   on    side    DET    hand     left    of    building     white\
-  **The green building is on the left hand side of the white building**
+  **The green building is immediately to the left of the white building**

 - _Ólann      úinéir   an   fhoirgnimh    glas     caife._\
   drink-3SG   owner    on   building-?    green    coffee\